 Psychology of Religion, Social Psychology

-Raymond F. Paloutzian, PhD, received his doctoral degree from Claremont Graduate School in 1972.
-He is now Professor Emeritus of experimental and social psychology at Westmont College, and consultant to the Religion, Experience, and Mind (REM) Lab Group at the University of California, Santa Barbara.
-He has been a Visiting Professor teaching Psychology of Religion at Stanford University, and Guest Professor at Katholieke Universiteit Leuven, Belgium.
-He is a Past-President of American Psychological Division (APA) Division on Psychology of Religion, and is a Fellow of five APA divisions including the Society for the Psychological Study of Social Issues, Society for the Psychological Study of Religion and Spirituality, and International Psychology.
-He is also Fellow of the Association for Psychological Science.
-For 18 years Dr. Paloutzian was Editor-in-Chief of The International Journal for the Psychology of Religion.
-With A. Kalayjian, he co-edited Forgiveness and Reconciliation: Psychological Pathways to Conflict Transformation and Peace Building (Springer, 2010).
-With C. Park he co-edited the Handbook of the Psychology of Religion and Spirituality (Guilford, 1st ed.
-2005; 2nd ed.
-2013).
-Finally, he co-edited (with H.-F. Angel, L. Oviedo, A. L. C. Runihov, & R. J. Seitz, R. J., Process of Believing: The Acquisition, Maintenance, and Change in Creditions (Springer, 2017).
-He has given invited talks on "The Psychology of Religion in Global Perspective" in various countries around the world.
+Raymond F. Paloutzian (PhD, Claremont Graduate School) is Professor Emeritus of Experimental and Social Psychology, Westmont College (1981-2007), and was consultant to the Religion, Experience, and Mind (REM) Lab Group at the University of California, Santa Barbara (2013-2020).
+He was Visiting Professor at Stanford University and Katholieke Universiteit Leuven, Belgium.
+He is Fellow of the Association for Psychological Science, and the American Psychological Association (APA) and its divisions of the Society of the Psychology of Religion and Spirituality, Society for the Psychological Study of Social Issues, Psychology of Teaching, General Psychology, and International Psychology.
+He is also a member of the APA divisions on Peace Psychology and the Society for Personality and Social Psychology.
+Ray edited The International Journal for the Psychology of Religion for 18 years, from 1998-2016.
+He wrote the milestone textbook Invitation to the Psychology of Religion (1st ed., 1983; 3rd ed., 2017, Guilford), that helped establish psychology of religion in its modern period.
+He co-edited Forgiveness and Reconciliation: Psychological Pathways to Conflict Transformation and Peace Building (Springer, 2010), the Handbook of the Psychology of Religion and Spirituality (1st ed.
+2005, 2nd ed.
+2013, Guilford), Processes of Believing: The Acquisition, Maintenance, and Change in Creditions (Springer, 2017), and Assessing Spirituality in a Diverse World (Springer, 2021).
+He aided research on refugees in Turkey from the war in Syria that lasted from 2011-2020, and has given invited talks on "The Psychology of Religion in Global Perspective" in various countries around the world.